First Time Home Buyer Guide

 Ask About Future Plans for the Area

 While asking your agent about the home prices in the area, you should also discuss any future improvement plans for the general area.
-If there are plans for a new school, shopping area, hospital or other large project, it could likely increase the value of your home and bring you much equity in a short time.
+If there are plans for a new school, shopping area, hospital, or other large projects, it could likely increase the value of your home and bring you much equity in a short time.

 However, if a new road is coming through that will wipe out part of your road, or a new interstate bridge that will almost be directly above